EduardoN/azure-powershell/src/StreamAnalytics/StreamAnalytics/help/New-AzStreamAnalyticsInput.md

 ## EXAMPLES

-### EXAMPLE 1: Create a job input with a definition from a file
+###Example 1: EXAMPLE 1: Create a job input with a definition from a file
 ```
 PS C:\>New-AzStreamAnalyticsInput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob" -File "C:\Input.json"
 ```